edelgadoh/springboot-spock/README.md

 # springboot-spock

-Sample project to help configure spring-boot with the amazing *spock framework* that makes so easy and intuitive how to write tests.
-In this simple POC I used Java 16.
+Sample project to help configuring spring-boot with the amazing *Spock framework* that makes so easy and intuitive how to write tests.

+In this simple POC I used Java 16 and I wrote all code in Groovy.
+It looks so clean.

 To build and execute Unit Tests:
 ```